Cornish, Oklahoma

 Cornish is an incorporated town in eastern Jefferson County, Oklahoma, United States.
 The population was 110 as of the 2020 United States census.

 History

 Prior to statehood, Cornish was a community in Pickens County of the Chickasaw Nation.
 It was named for John E. Cornish, a local resident and cattle rancher.
-A post office opened in Cornish in 1901.
+A post office opened in Cornish July 10, 1891 and lasted until March 15, 1918.
 M. E. "Mose" Harris founded the Cornish Orphans Home and began construction in 1907.
 The home would continue this work for the next forty years.

 The Healdton Oilfield was discovered in August 1910, approximately 8 miles northeast of Cornish.
 The town of Ringling was founded in June 1914, near the discovery and on the Oklahoma, New Mexico and Pacific Railway.
 (Note: The railway was never extended to Cornish.)
 Many Cornish businessmen and other residents moved to Ringling, and Cornish dwindled away.

 Geography

 Cornish is located 25 miles east of Waurika and 27 miles west of Ardmore, and is situated on US Route 70.

 According to the United States Census Bureau, the town has a total area of 0.6 sqmi, all land.